 Without Berserkir and Úlfhéðnar as shock troops, King Haraldr hárfagri would have been unsuccessful in his quest to unify Nóregr (Norway).
 After all, Úlfhéðnar, were not only the best warriors of the time, they were also the most feared.

-Úlfhéðnar today remain indeed super crazy víkingar (really) and modern elite warriors.
+Úlfhéðnar today remain nonetheless super crazy víkingar (really) and modern elite warriors.
 They are masters of all things Norse.
 They've got the spirituality, the mental, the physical fitness, the knowledge and the skills (ranging from survival and martial, to healing, or even the ability to reach altered states of consciousness).

 Úlfhéðnar are born.
 Not made.
 It is therefore a matter of developing underlying potential in the very few males who've got what it takes in their blood, genes, and spirit.
 These dormant Úlfhéðnar are normally selected during Berserkr training, or within specific military units and special forces, from the best among their peers. Úlfhéðnar can also be identified during any stage of training and developed accordingly as applicable.

 Úlfhéðnar see wolves as sacred, and as a result, never hunt them, or even take photographs of them.
 Wolf pelts are gathered from individuals who experience a natural death.

 While Úlfhéðnar are typically associated with Óðinn in popular culture, their ássinn is either Týr or Þórr (there's a great deal of flexibility for such things).